kiwicom/orbit/src/Pagination/README.md

 | **onPageChange ** | `func`        |                 | Function for handling onPageChange event.
 [See Functional specs](#functional-specs)

 ### Functional specs
-* If the `pageCount` will be bigger than 7, the compact will be rendered.
+* If the `pageCount` will be bigger than 7, the compact version will be rendered.

 * The prop `onPageChange` will return the new index of selected page.
 Use arrow function for it, e.g.:
 ```jsx
 <Pagination onPageChange={(selectedPage) => doSomething(selectedPage)} />
 ```